 Population & People of Davis, CA

 Davis is a small city, with a population of 69,288, with 36,104 residents being UC Davis students, but is fairly densely populated at 7,000 residents per square mile.
 Being a trendy college town, Davis has a very low median age of only 24.6 years, no doubt primarily consisting of students at UCD.
-Demographically, this community is very diverse, as one would expect of a college town, with a Caucasian majority of 56% and significant Asian and Hispanic populations, being 22% and 14% of the population respectively.
+Demographically, this community is very diverse, as one would expect of a college town, at 61.3% White (53.6% non-Hispanic), 23.3% Asian, 13.8% Hispanic, and 2.3% Black or African American.
 Davis is also a safe community, with violent crime rates being 56% lower than the national average.

 If you’re someone who loves walking and bicycle-friendly cities, Davis is a fantastic place to live.
 Many of those living in Davis commute to work via bicycle, and the city has worked for decades to make their city more bike-friendly for convenience and environmental sustainability.
 Davis is also home to the United States Bicycling Hall of Fame.